Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Explore the Erie Canal and Genesee River

-Now that the Erie Canal has opened for the season on May 17, 2024, it’s the perfect time to explore Rochester’s waterways on board the Colonial Belle in Fairport, the Sam Patch in Pittsford, and the Riverie in Corn Hill.
+Now that the Erie Canal has opened for the 2025 season, it’s the perfect time to explore Rochester’s waterways on board the Colonial Belle in Fairport, the Sam Patch in Pittsford, and the Riverie in Corn Hill.
 Each boat offers a unique experience of locking through Locks 32 or 33.

 Explore More